-The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company's toting securities. "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
+The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.

 Valued based on our accounting policy (see Note 2).
-(2)

 Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L", or Prime or "P", rate.
-Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified (4) (5) institutional buyers.

-Non-income producing securities.
-Coupon is payable in cash and/or PIK.
-Coupon is subject to a LIBOR or Prime rate floor.
-(8)

-Represents the purchase of a security with delayed settlement (unfunded investments).
+- Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers. - Non-income producing securities. - Coupon is payable in cash and/or PIK.
+Coupon is subject to a LIBOR or Prime rate floor. - (8) - (9) Represents the purchase of a security with delayed settlement (unfunded investments).
 This security does not have a basis point spread above an index.
-Non-U.S. company or principal place of business outside the U.S. (9)
+(10) Non-U.S. company or principal place of business outside the U.S. (11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.

-(11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
-(12) Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
+- (12) Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
 (13) Investment is held through PNNT Transportation 100 Holdco, LLC, a consolidated subsidiary.